MRJPEREZR/wishlist/README.md

 To add sample data per dafault to the database (after finished editing DataFixtures/ files)
 Note: Add the `--append` flag if you don't want to erase the records already created.
+Also add `--group` to apply and specific file.
 ```
 php bin/console doctrine:fixtures:load
 ```